bwvoss/failure-patterns-essay/README.md

 ```
 [src](http://blog.golang.org/error-handling-and-go)

 Explicitly returning errors demands the error receives attention.
 Coupled with Go's static typing, errors need to be explicitly ignored.
-As an added benefit, the user will less likely be randomly subjected to stack traces.

-While Go forces the developer to face errors a natural running system could produce, there is still a ```panic```, which is conventionally, used when when the system is totally broken and in an unrecoverable format.
+This explicit control benefits the end user, too, by making it less likely a random stacktrace takes control of their screen.

 ##### Communicating With Error messages